jlbradha/Website_Ecology/content/Involved.md

 ---

 ### 1) Join an ecological association
-There are a lot of ecologists out there and the field of ecology is incredably broad.
-Consider joining an ecological association to meet others who share you love of ecology.
-Each of these associations hold an annual meeting, which is a great way to meet potential graduate school advisors, learn about internship opportunities, or find ecology-related jobs.
+There are a lot of ecologists out there and the field of ecology is incredibly broad.
+Consider joining an ecological association to meet others who share your love of ecology.
+Each of these associations hold an annual meeting, which is a great way to meet potential graduate school advisers, learn about internship opportunities, or find ecology-related jobs.

 While there are a plethora of ecological societies, below are a sampling of some of the more broad ones: